Zenchiyu/learning-rl/Intro_RL_Sutton_book/Chap2-Multi-Armed-Bandits/10-armed-testbed/README.md

 ### Average reward of  UCB versus epsilon-greedy

-Blue is for UCB with c=2, orange for c=1 and green for epsilon-greedy with epsilon=0.1
+Blue is for UCB with c=1, orange for c=2 and green for epsilon-greedy with epsilon=0.1

 ![avg reward](./images/avg_reward_ucb.png)

-<u>Remark:</u> Although there's a spike around step 11 in the book that we don't see in our graph, the rest looks similar.
+Remark: The orange curve is similar to the blue curve in the book (both c=2).
+The spike is less prominent for c=1.

 ### Percentage of optimal action of  UCB versus epsilon-greedy